From Backroads to Big Stages: The Red Clay Strays Story

 Here’s the truth: each Stray is a talent in his own right, but together?
 They’re something bigger than the sum of their parts.
 It’s not math — it’s magic.
 They feel it, too, even if they sometimes scratch their heads and wonder what all the fuss is about.
 To them, they’re just doing their thing, and doing it the best they can.

 While Brandon’s voice may lead the charge, the band’s heartbeat is a group effort.
-And since you can’t talk about the magic without naming the magicians, here’s a roll call — the flesh-and-blood, boots-on-the-ground bunch who make the group what they are.
+And since we can’t talk about the magic without naming the magicians, here’s a roll call — the flesh-and-blood, boots-on-the-ground bunch who make the group what they are.

 The lineup - Tight and sharp as barbed wire on a fence line